 One of the first criteria of being granted probate is to provide an accurate valuation of the estate, which includes the deceased person’s property, belongings and cash, minus any debts.

-This will help HMRC work out if Inheritance Tax is due on the estate and, if so, how much.
-Inherited properties can only be sold once probate has been granted.
+This valuation for tax purposes will help HMRC to work out if Inheritance Tax is due on the estate and, if so, how much.
+Inherited properties can be sold only once probate has been granted.

-- Initial advice in respect of capital the valuation
+- Initial advice in respect of the valuation

 - Reporting the Market Value at the applicable valuation date

-- Consultation prior to the valuation to ensure any specific concerns you have are considered in the inspection
+- Consultation prior to the valuation to ensure any specific concerns you wish to be considered in the inspection